 Fungi in Svalbard

 A large number of mushroom species grow in Svalbard.
 Most are small, some are poisonous, while others are edible and tasty.
 Fungi have most of their biomass under ground, invisible for man, and only produce small fruiting bodies aboveground in autumn, in order to reproduce.
 Their activity makes nutrients available for plant roots.
-The vegetation in Svalbard would be really scarce without fungi and their ability to mediate nutrition to the plants.
+Vegetation in Svalbard would be scarce without fungi and their ability to mediate nutrition to the plants.
 Fungi are also an important food item for reindeer and various invertebrates.

 The picture in the lower right-hand corner shows a Cassiope tetragona with a fungus-infection (Exobasidium).
 The fungus is not visible as such, but it changes the appearance of the plant and the usually green leaves change colour to red or greenish-white.
-Exobasidium is an example of the numerous microfungi that also grow in Svalbard.
+Exobasidium is an example of the numerous microfungi that also grow in Svalbard

 Cup shaped and 1.5-3 cm broad, black surface, inside smooth, outside with greyish white, scaly granules towards the margin.
 Stem: 1-1.5 cm high, 0.2-0.5 cm thick, cylindrical, smooth, and black.
 Occurs in sparsely vegetated sites, in calcareous soils.